dgmuhlbauer98/Portfolio/SQL_PowerBI_Excel: E2E Project 2024 Top German Youtubers/README.md

 5. Which 3 channels have the highest views per subscriber ratio?
 6. Which 3 channels have the highest subscriber engagement rate per video uploaded?

-For now, these are some of the questions we need to answer, this may change as we progress down our analysis.

-## Dashboard mockup

-- What should it look like?

 Some of the data visuals that may be appropriate in answering our questions include: